Tallinn Airport: Modern development

 The construction works of the first cargo terminal (Cargo 1), located in the middle of future cargo area on the north side of the airport, were carried out from September 1997 until March 1998.
-The passenger terminal building was completely modernised in 1999, increasing its capacity to 1.4 million passengers per year and after that greatly expanded in 2008.
-The growing demand for extra space for cargo operations, created a situation where there was need for cargo terminal expansion, Cargo 2.
+The passenger terminal building was completely modernised in 1999, increasing its capacity to 1.4 million passengers per year, and after that greatly expanded in 2008.
+The growing demand for extra space for cargo operations, created a situation where there was a need for cargo terminal expansion, Cargo 2.
 In order to meet the growing demand for new cargo facilities at Tallinn Airport, the number of cargo terminals was later expanded to four.
-In year 2012 a new aircraft maintenance hangar was opened and a number of passengers passed two million mark the first time in the history of the airport.
-On 11 January 2013 the airport was accepted into Airport Carbon Accreditation emission managing and reduction programme by ACI.
-The year 2013 saw an introduction of an automatic border control system and a start of construction of a new business aviation hangar complex.
+In the year 2012, a new aircraft maintenance hangar was opened and the number of passengers passed two million mark the first time in the history of the airport.
+On 11 January 2013, the airport was accepted into Airport Carbon Accreditation emission managing and reduction programme by ACI.
+The year 2013 saw the introduction of an automatic border control system and athestart of construction of a new business aviation hangar complex.